-Making Youtube videos is not only for people that want to have a hobby, it can also be a career and a tool that businesses can use to boost their brand.
+Making Youtube videos is not only for people who want to have a hobby, it can also be a career and a tool that businesses can use to boost their brand.
 If you want to get serious about vlogging, but do not know much about recording video, these easily actionable principles will give your videos the professional touch you need.
 This basic knowledge will help you not to look like a complete amateur when you start out.

 Don’t worry, you don’t need an expensive camera or equipment to apply these principles.